Other ways to search: Events Calendar | UTHSC | UTHSC News

 March 18, 2022

 When local, community, or global events impact our classrooms, it can be challenging to maintain focus on teaching and learning.
-Teaching may feel mundane or even irrelevant in the face of tumultuous events.
-Sometimes a student’s identity or a faculty’s identity may make them especially vulnerable to the impact of natural disaster, violence, or tragedy.
-Faculty should recognize their own limitations in assisting students and prompt students to reach out to trained professionals for mental health or resource-based support.
-Faculty can, on the other hand, recognize tumultuous events with their classes, extend flexibility to students and yourself, and locate resources to support your learners.
+Teaching may feel mundane or even irrelevant in the face of tragedy, violence, or disaster.
+Faculty and students alike may be personally affected, especially when their identities or communities are targeted or harmed.
+Faculty should recognize their own limitations in assisting students and encourage them to reach out to trained professionals for mental health and resource-based support.
+At the same time, faculty can foster a sense of safety and belonging by acknowledging tumultuous events, extending flexibility, and providing access to resources.

 Use the comments section below to let us know your ideas about teaching in tumultous times.